 Any such request should be made in writing in conjunction with the Reasonable Accommodation Policy (Exhibit E).
-Requests should be forwarded to the Section 504 Coordinator located at MidPen Housing, 303 Vintage Park; Suite #250, Foster City, CA 94404.
+Requests should be forwarded to the Section 504 Coordinator located at MidPen Housing, 303 Vintage Park: Suite #250, Foster City, CA 94404.
 If it is not possible to make the request in writing, the Property Community Manager will assist the person making the request and provide the necessary information.
+All Project-Based Voucher (PBV) units are subject to Oakland Housing Authority reasonable accommodations policies and approval.